jsavelka/luima_sbd/README.md

 there you can call the *text2sentences(text, offsets=False)* function which expects a text as an argument.
 Setting the optional *offsets* argument to *True* indicates that you would like sentence offsets instead of the sentences.

+## Attribution

+We kindly ask you to cite the following paper in your work using the data set:

+> Savelka, Jaromir, Vern R. Walker, Matthias Grabmair and Kevin D. Ashley.
+"Sentence Boundary Detection in Adjudicatory Decisions in the United States."
+TAL 58.2 (2017).